openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/subcommissuralOrgan
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Subcommissural organ' is a secretory circumventricular organ.
-It is part of the midbrain tectum and Reissner's fiber.
+   :definition: Is a secretory circumventricular organ.
+Is part of the midbrain tectum and the Reissner's fiber. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002139) ('is_a' and 'relationship')]
-   :description: The subcommissural organ is a circumventricular organ consisting of ependymal cells which secrete SCO-spondin[WP,partially vetted].
+   :description: The subcommissural organ is a circumventricular organ consisting of ependymal cells which secrete SCO-spondin. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002139)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111159
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002139#subcommissural-organ-1
    :name: subcommissural organ